BCI-ECS-sapienza/Pneumonia-detection-with-RetinaNet/README.md

 -  The class ”No Lung Opacity / Not Normal” illustrated data for patients with visible on CXR lung opacity regions, but without diagnosed pneumonia.

-Once preprocessed the dataset, we built a Pytorch *RetinaNet*-based model, with the following modifications, inherited from the paper:
+Once preprocessed the dataset, we built a Pytorch *RetinaNet*-based model, with the following encoders:
+- resnet50
+- se_resnext50
+- xception

+## Repository files
+- network => the model, with training and test files
+- Augmentation.ipynb => show some example augmentations we are using for the model training
+- Dataset_overview.ipynb => dataset overview and statistics
+- merge_and_split_dataset.py => script to merge the input CSV files and then make train/valid/test CSVs

+## How to run
+1. Download the dataset folder from [Kaggle](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data)
+2. run merge_and_split_dataset.py
+3. run network/train.py with the correct parameters, to train the model with choosen encoder and augmentation
+4. run network/test.py with the correct parameters, to test the choosen model

 ---
 ## Authors